Originate/guide/product/story.md

 Good user stories create efficient development processes.

-At Originate, we strive to be enable engineers and solutions through our product management, especially including our Storywriting practices.
+At Originate, we strive to enable engineers and solutions through our product management, especially including our Storywriting practices.

 -----